Planning for Healthy, Equitable Communities

 Community Commons Enhances Planning

-Community Commons can support application of well-being concepts in all steps of community planning:
+Community Commons can support the application of well-being concepts in all steps of community planning:

 • Visioning